austindh/text-reminders/README.md

 ```

 ### CSS ###
-We'll use SCSS, which is a pre-compiler for CSS.
+We'll use SCSS, which is a pre-processor for CSS.
 To compile CSS once, run:
 ```bash
 $ gulp css
 ```